History of the Netherlands: Frankish dominance and incorporation into the Holy Roman Empire

 Middle Francia (Francia media) was an ephemeral Frankish kingdom that had no historical or ethnic identity to bind its varied peoples.
 It was created by the Treaty of Verdun in 843, which divided the Carolingian Empire among the sons of Louis the Pious.
 Situated between the realms of East and West Francia, Middle Francia comprised the Frankish territory between the rivers Rhine and Scheldt, the Frisian coast of the North Sea, the former Kingdom of Burgundy (except for a western portion, later known as Bourgogne), Provence and the Kingdom of Italy.

 Middle Francia fell to Lothair I, the eldest son and successor of Louis the Pious, after an intermittent civil war with his younger brothers Louis the German and Charles the Bald.
 In acknowledgement of Lothair's Imperial title, Middle Francia contained the imperial cities of Aachen, the residence of Charlemagne, as well as Rome.
 In 855, on his deathbed at Prüm Abbey, Emperor Lothair I again partitioned his realm amongst his sons.
 Most of the lands north of the Alps, including the Netherlands, passed to Lothair II and consecutively were named Lotharingia.
 After Lothair II died in 869, Lotharingia was partitioned by his uncles Louis the German and Charles the Bald in the Treaty of Meerssen in 870.
-Although some of the Netherlands had come under Viking control, in 870 it technically became part of East Francia, which became the Holy Roman Empire in 962.
+Although some of the Netherlands had come under Viking control, in 870 it became part of East Francia.
+From 962, upon the imperial coronation of Otto I, the present–day Netherlands formed part of the Holy Roman Empire within the German Kingdom.